wkumari/draft-wkumari-opsawg-sdi/README.md

    algorithms, key lengths, format / containers will provide much fodder for discussion.

+Kumari & Doyle          Expires December 14, 2019              [Page 12]

+Internet-Draft                  template                       June 2019

    It uses OpenSSL from the command line, in production something more automated would be used.
-In this example, the serial number of the router is SN19842256.
+In this example, the unique identifier is the serial number of the router, SN19842256.

-Kumari & Doyle          Expires December 2, 2019               [Page 12]

-Internet-Draft                  template                        May 2019

 B.1.
 Step 1: Generating the certificate.